 The Scope Statement precisely describes your products and/or services, the regulatory requirements, activities, remote locations and facilities supported and documented by the quality management system of your company.

 In essence, your scope identifies exactly what your business does.

 Make sure your Scope details are fully documented in your QMS.
 Don’t forget to keep it short and simple.
 Your customers should be able to read it and understand without a struggle.

 Considering the nature of your business, let the scope for ISO 9001 be evident by the range of controls and processes that have already been established.
-It is critical that this process is completed correctly, because writing scope is one of the most important aspects of an ISO 9001 certified business.

 Normally, the scope covers the entire organization.
 But there are exceptions when it comes to companies with multi-location sites such as national and international offices.
 It can also be limited where a business has two different sides and the QMS (Quality Management System) is only applicable to one of them.